 Built for Tomorrow

 Because the technology terrain continues to evolve, the new Analytics is designed to adapt to a future with or without cookies or identifiers.
-Instead, GA4 uses signals like user activity and device attributes to build models that help you better understand your customers.
+Instead, Google Analytics 4 (GA4) uses signals like user activity and device attributes to build models that help you better understand your customers.
 Furthermore, you can now choose when to use your data to personalize your ads and when to limit how much data is used.

 The switch to smarter analytics is big, but the benefits are definitely worth it.
 With GA, businesses will have a better understanding of their customers, be able to take action to improve results, and have more control over customer privacy.